nicholas-maltbie/nicholas-maltbie.github.io/about.md

 ![Me and my sibilings](/assets/imgs/about-me.jpg)

-I am a student at the University of Cincinnati and I love tackling new and interesting problems.
-I also love creating things: one example is this website that I coded from scratch.
-I am currently pursuing an integrated bachelors and masters of Computer Science at UC and expect to graduate in 2021.
+I'm a senior at the University of Cincinnati.
+Creating new projects, working with technology, and learning are all my passions.
+I'm enrolled in a combined Bachelors/Masters of Computer Science and am graduating in spring of 2021.

-To view my resume, click [here](/resume/).
+To view my resume, click [here](/resume.html).

 # Introduction

-I am dedicated to my work and have participated in many projects over the last few years.
-These activities have ranged from independent work, to research projects, to volunteering at local high schools.
+Before I enrolled in college, I was involved in various projects from independent work, research projects, volunteering at local high schools.
 I aspire to better myself and those around me through the use of technology and education.
-My strengths allow me to focus and work independently.
-However, I realize the benefits of group work and have been trying to adapt and improve my ability to work in a group.
-To accomplish this, I have been attempting to document and collaborate more while working.

-My strengths also allow me to better reflect on work I have done.
-Now that I have started using Github to document and track my projects, I can much more easily review previous projects and see the benefits of my work.
-My passion to help others and learn about computer science have become more and more integrated in the past years.
-I will in the future try to explore this opportunity and am looking forward to helping the students at Hughes High School.
-Many of my other projects have also been geared toward helping other people and improving education.
-It is not my goal in life to be an educator, but I have a passion for learning and teaching, just as I have a passion for computer science and hope to use college, cooperative education, and international experiences as an opportunity to explore these interests.
+I have interned at companies including Microsoft, Intuit, Infinera, and Cincinnati Children's Hospital which you can read more about on my [professional](/professional.html) page.

 # Interests

 My interests include piano, baking, programming and education.
-Many of the project I work on reflect my interests and I have made an entire page on this website dedicated to this, the [projects](/#Project) home page.
+Many of the project I work on reflect my interests and I have made a [blog](/blog.html) on this website dedicated to these projects and hobbies.
 This website shows my interests and exemplifies what I have been able to do over the past few years.

 # Personality